VWoeltjen/MCT-Plugins/README.md

 Ancestor View:

 A plug-in for viewing a graph of referencing components within MCT.
+Select "Ancestor View" to see a graph indicating which components (such as collections) refer to this component, with more information further up the tree.

 Chronology:

 A set of interfaces used for communicating time-stamped information between plugins.

 Notebook:

 A plug-in for making and maintaining notes within MCT.
 Notes may be annotated with other objects, such as telemetry elements, by dragging and dropping them into the note's text field.
+Notes are also time-stamped, so they can be viewed in time-enabled views (such as timelines).
+Depends upon Chronology.

 Timeline:

 A plug-in for viewing time-stamped information (notes, events) in a graphical timeline.
+The "Timeline" view shows event sequences, such as notebook entries, horizontally in relation to their occurrence in time.
+These events may be reorganized using drag and drop if the event sequence permits changes.
 Depends upon Chronology.

 Earth View:

 A plug-in for viewing state vectors relative to the Earth.
 To view, create an "Orbit" object from the Create menu.
 You may set initial vectors (units are km and km/s respectively, and position is relative to Earth's center; orbits are approximated at an accelerated rate and are not physically accurate).
+The resulting collection of state vectors can be viewed as spatial coordinates using the "Orbit" view.

 Contains a true-color image of the Earth, owned by NASA, from the Visible Earth catalog.